REGISTRATION IS OPEN UNTIL APRIL 25. The classroom opens on April 19.

 List of supplies and materials

 Supplies and tools:

-• Table big enough to fit the big garment layout; it could be a big dining table or a couple of foldable tables put together.
-Remember that we are making the layout considering the shrinkage of the felted garment; the surface should fit twice as big as the normal size vest, flat and buttoned up
+• Table big enough to fit a large garment layout; it could be a big dining table or a couple of foldable tables.
+Remember that we are making the layout considering the shrinkage of the felted garment; the surface should fit twice as big as the regular size vest, flat and buttoned up

 • Bubble wrap enough to cover the felting table, plus an additional piece about 3' X 3' ( or 1 m X 1 m)

 • Resist material ( thick flexible plastic, bubble wrap, or white, soft and thin foam-like material used under laminate flooring), about 4 square meters

 • Watering device (ball brauser), a squirt bottle of a choice

 • Container for water/soap solution (small bucket)

 • Natural liquid soap (clear, biodegradable, and eco-friendly dish soap is the best); your favorite soap bar as well, but we will mainly use water/soap solution